keithstric/nestjs-boilerplate/README.md

 * `npm run test` - Runs the unit tests
 * `npm run compodoc` - Will build the documentation
 * `npm run build` - Will run the build for the application and place in the `./dist` directory

+## Environment variables and persistent configuration options

+This project includes a `ConfigService` module which will cache all environment variables.
+This service is a good place to also add things like a Secret Manager so that those values get cached within the application without having to go through your secret manager provider every time you need a value from it.

+## Caching

+I have not included a request/response cache as the need for that type of functionality seems to be based on the project itself.
+Also, [NestJS provides this functionality already built-in](https://docs.nestjs.com/techniques/caching).
+However, there is a global caching module that provides a simple means of caching values the application might use.
+Since this service is injectable, you should be able to use like any other service dependency.

 ## Naming Conventions